ValeriiaShcheblykina/ai-healthy-meal/.ai/prd.md

-# Aplikacja - HealthyMeal (MVP)
+# Application – HealthyMeal (MVP)

-### Główny problem
+### Main Problem

-Dostosowywanie dostępnych w sieci przepisów kulinarnych do osobistych potrzeb i wymagań żywieniowych jest problematyczne.
-Aplikacja wykorzystuje AI oraz preferencje użytkownika do proponowania dopasowanych przepisów.
+Adjusting online recipes to personal dietary needs and requirements is difficult.
+The application uses AI and user preferences to propose tailored recipes.

-### Najmniejszy zestaw funkcjonalności
+### Minimum Feature Set

-- Zapisywanie, odczytywanie, przeglądanie i usuwanie przepisów w formie tekstowej
+- Saving, reading, browsing, and deleting recipes in text form
-- Prosty system kont użytkowników do powiązania użytkownika z własnymi przepisami
+- A simple user account system to associate users with their own recipes
-- Strona profilu użytkownika służąca do zapisywania preferencji żywnościowych
+- A user profile page for storing dietary preferences
-- Integracja z AI umożliwiająca modyfikowanie przepisów wg preferencji żywieniowych użytkownika
+- AI integration that allows modifying recipes according to the user’s dietary requirements

-### Co NIE wchodzi w zakres MVP
+### Out of Scope for MVP

-- Import przepisów z adresu URL
+- Importing recipes from a URL
-- Bogata obsługa multimediów (np. zdjęć przepisów)
+- Rich multimedia support (e.g., recipe photos)
-- Udostępnianie przepisów dla innych użytkowników
+- Sharing recipes with other users
-- Funkcje społecznościowe
+- Social features

-### Kryteria sukcesu
+### Success Criteria

-- 90% użytkowników posiada wypełnioną sekcję preferencji żywnościowych w swoim profilu
+- 90% of users have completed the dietary preferences section in their profile
-- 75% użytkowników generuje jeden lub więcej przepisów w tygodniu
+- 75% of users generate one or more recipes per week